telerik/fiddler-everywhere-docs/traffic/compare-traffic.md

     ![Compare Sessions tab](../images/livetraffic/compare/compare-tab-001.png)

-Fiddler Everywhere loads both sessions side-by-side with the session with a lower ID to the left and the session with the higher ID to the right.
+Fiddler Everywhere loads both sessions side-by-side with the session with a lower ID to the left (primary session) and the session with the higher ID to the right (secondary session).
 The differences are highlighted in the session inspectors with a red background highlight for the removed content from the primary session and a green background highlight for newly added content in the secondary session.

 ## Additional Resources